-Another unique aspect in El Dorado County is that the wooden flumes from the Gold Rush era and other delivery structures are particularly vulnerable to both direct impacts (destruction during a wildfire) and indirect impacts (damage from later mudslides and trees falling, originating at the burned site).
+Another unique aspect in El Dorado County is that the wooden flumes and canals from the Gold Rush era and other delivery structures are particularly vulnerable to both direct impacts (destruction during a wildfire) and indirect impacts (damage from later mudslides and trees falling, originating at the burned site).
 In many cases, unlined ditches and canals are also subject to indirect impacts from wildfires.
-The wooden flumes and unlined ditches are major water conveyances in the West Slope, and interruption of water supply due to fire damage would be significant.
-EID's wooden flume system was heavily damaged in 2021 Caldor Fire, impacting one third of its water supply as an example and now has a more durable replacement.
+EID's wooden flume system was heavily damaged in 2021 Caldor Fire, impacting one third of its water supply.
+GDPUD's canals were impacted by landslides caused by 2022 Mosquito Fire.
+The public water purveyors have made efforts to reduce the reliance of unlined canals and historic wooden flumes for water conveyance.; more efforts are needed to mitigate the significant risks of interrupted water supply and improve resilience of these built infrastructure.

 Water resources-related impacts from wildfires can be direct or indirect, with both affecting the ability to reliably deliver water of acceptable quality.
 In El Dorado County, direct impacts on water supply from the damage to water supplyrelated infrastructure (treatment facilities, powerhouses, conveyance, etc.), and indirect impacts (such as increased risks for landslides, erosion, water pollution and flooding that can cause damage) are often realized long after the disaster.
 Vegetation management can be important for minimizing the direct and indirect impacts from wildfires.
 EID and GFCSD have observed an increase in sediments and turbidity in their source water, as well as more algae growth due to lack of tree covers after the Caldor Fire.
 GDPUD only reported an increase in sediments and turbidity after the Mosquito Fire.
 On the other hand, GFCSD also reported increased summer flow post-Caldor Fire at the springs in its watershed that provide water supply to the wildfire-battered Grizzly Flats community.
-The threats for future wildfires can be addressed. through support for effective forest management, and removal of the high concentrations of dead trees, which can be attributed to the prolonged droughts and accumulated biomass.
+The threats for future wildfires can be addressed through support for effective forest management, and removal of the high concentrations of dead trees, which can be attributed to the prolonged droughts and accumulated biomass.
 These compounded effects support the need for a more holistic approach to headwaters management.